Hel00/GAL_spec/SPECIFICATION.md

 **declaration keyword** — one of `const`, `let`, or `var`; controls the rebindability of a binding.

+**parameter binding** — a variable binding introduced by a function parameter, object field, or iteration statement.
+Parameter bindings follow the same declaration rules as variable declarations ([dcl.var]).
+The declaration keyword defaults to `let` if omitted.

 **translation unit** — a single source file and all files textually included into it.

 **undefined behavior** — behavior for which this document imposes no requirements.
 Programs that exhibit undefined behavior are ill-formed, no diagnostic required.